We may earn money when you click our links.

 What Sonic Gets Right

 Sonic gives everyone one plan: their fastest.
-No attempting to upsell customers into higher speed tiers (and higher prices).
+No speed tiers, no upselling into higher-priced options.

-Most other providers?
-They offer a variety of speed options that make the lower speeds sound too low, which nudges customers to upgrade “just to be safe.”
-But here’s the truth: most people don’t need the higher speed plans.
+Most other providers offer a range of speed options, and the way those tiers are marketed can make the lower speeds sound inadequate—nudging customers to upgrade “just to be safe.”
+But here’s the truth: most households don’t need the higher speed plans.

 Why Providers Offer Multiple Tiers

-Let’s be real—big corporations like internet providers study how we make decisions.
-It’s Starbucks psychology: You don’t want the cheapest (“small”), so you grab the middle tier—or the premium one.
+Speed tiers tap into a natural consumer instinct.
+It’s the Starbucks effect: you don’t want the smallest option, so you reach for the middle tier—or the premium one.
 Just in case.

-But here’s what they don’t tell you: Lower speeds are already more than enough for a typical household.
+But here’s what often gets lost in the marketing: a plan in the 200–300 Mbps range is already more than enough for a typical household.

 What 150 Mbps Can Actually Handle: